 However, not all FHA appraisers are trained experts when it comes to issues pertaining to the roof, nor are they expected to actually physically climb onto the roof to make their observations.
 Hence, it is advisable for the borrower to engage the services of a home inspector to conduct a thorough inspection of the roof as well as the rest of the property.
 This way issues that do not get documented in the report would be duly identified and noted.

-Now that you are aware about the roof requirements of the FHA mortgage loan, it is best to conduct your own investigation of the home so that you can accurately deduce the state and remaining physical lifetime of the roof prior to an FHA appraisers investigation.
+Now that you are aware of the roof requirements of the FHA mortgage loan, it is best to conduct your own investigation of the home so that you can accurately deduce the state and remaining physical life of the roof prior to an FHA appraiser investigation.

 FHA Mortgage Source is Florida’s leading FHA loan resource.
-Please call us at ph: 800-743-7556 or submit the quick Info Request Form on the right side of this page.
-Mobile users will find the Info Request Form here.
+Please call us at ph: 800-743-7556 or submit the quick Info Request Form on this page.